Valka – Turna

 The official start of this stage is at Putraskalns, 70 m from the Estonian border.
 Next to the tower of views is the border post of Camino Latvia.
 There is a great view to Estonia from the Putraskalns.

 As significant road reparation works are taking place in the city of Valka these years, the Camino marking – yellow arrow or shell stickers on lighting poles – starts from the Valka-Lugazi Lutheran Church.
-The road to the Valka-Lugazi Lutheran Church on Riga Street 9 is unmarked.
+Please to start your way from the Valka-Lugazi Lutheran Church on Riga Street 9.

 Passing the church continue straight on Riga Street up to the V junction where Camino route turns right on the linden’s alley of Raina Street.
 If need to receive a pilgrim’s passport and a stamp, should continue 50 meters more on Riga Street to the Tourism Information Centre.
 Continuing straight on Raina Street on the right side of the intersection with Ausekļa Street is a coffee self-service point, the road leads straight past the park with the Latvian flag.
 Turn right at the intersection of Beverinas Street.